dwarvesf/playbook/operations/avoid-burn-out.md

 So what is the best cure for burnout?
 Try harder?
 No shit.
 Even machines crash when you have them worked at 100% effectiveness every day.

 Address the changes, even the tiniest.
 Those early symptoms are red flags that you'll be thankful for noticing that soon.
 Feeling drained from a project?
-Talk to a coworker, seek for some help, adjust your schedule, confess to your boss how you feel or simply just shut your laptop and go grab a junk food. <span style='color:pink_background'>Just Do Something</span>.
+Talk to a coworker, seek for some help, adjust your schedule, confess to your boss how you feel or simply just shut your laptop and go grab a junk food. **Just Do Something**.

 This is where the term work-life balance comes in.
 It's not merely some remote days out of the week, it means making time for your own interest.
 Write, read, paint, travel.
 Things that boost your mood and remind you that life isn't just about sacrificing for work.
 Have your limit demarcated and take the ownership of your actions.